Getting Started

 The SSE CLI will enable you to see query result updates from the message-counts query as you change the underlying data without needing to view the Drasi Server console or call the REST API repeatedly.

-In a new terminal, start the SSE CLI to stream changes from the message-counts query.
-You must specify the Drasi Server URL and the Continuous Query ID to subscribe to:
+In Terminal 3, start the SSE CLI to stream changes from the message-counts query.
+You must specify the Drasi Server URL and the Continuous Query ID you want the SSE Reaction to subscribe to:

 ./bin/drasi-sse-cli \